 From engaging talks with potential customers to long-term customer relationships, you know just how to keep people happy with excellent service plans.
 You provide support for your clientele and your customer success team, securing loyalty and satisfaction.

 But what about your resume?
-It might still seem daunting to puzzle out where you want to put each section and what you should include.
+It might still seem daunting to puzzle out where you want to put each section and which stories of customer success you should include.

 But don’t sweat it!
-I’ve been helping people out for years with stuff like this, and I’ve got 3 resume examples with tips to help you get things moving.
+We’ve been helping people out for years with stuff like this, and we’ve got three customer success manager resume examples with tips to help you get things moving.

 Customer Success Manager Resume